jorbDehmel/oak/docs/manual.md

 With proper library construction, the corresponding `Oak` command can be simply `acorn foobar.oak`.

-This auto-build system necessitates the concept of the **translation unit**.
+This auto-build system necessitates the concepts of **translation units** and **entry points**.

 The term **translation unit** has been thrown around without explanation several times in this document.
 A translation unit in the context of `Oak` is the network of `.oak`, `.o`, `.od`, `.cpp`, `.hpp`, `.h`, and `.c` files used by `acorn` during a given command.

+The **entry point** of a given translation unit is the file which began the compiler's exploration of the unit.

 For instance, the command `acorn tests/macro_test.oak` would begin with a translation unit containing only